MicrosoftDocs/powerapps-docs/powerapps-docs/teams/customize-sample-apps.md

 1. Select [Build](overview-of-the-power-apps-app.md#build-hub) tab.

-1. Select the team environment where you installed the sample app.
+1. Select the team environment where you installed the sample app template.

 1. Select **Installed apps**.

-1. Select the sample app that you installed.
+1. Select the sample app template that you installed.

 1. If prompted, select the location.